Job title Features editor

 Working in football media can be the next best thing to playing.
 Steve Bartram, features editor at Manchester United, explains how he landed his role at the one of the biggest football clubs in the world and how he would advise aspiring journalists on standing out from the crowd.

 If you harbour plans for working in sports journalism, you will already be aware that it can be a challenging and demanding vocation.
 It can also be incredibly rewarding, but you need a combination of hark work and a little bit of luck if you’re to land your dream job in sports journalism.
 Just ask Manchester United fan Steve Bartram, who has a degree in Cultural Studies and works for the club he supports.

 “Chance, fate, fortune… whatever you want to call it, it played a part in getting the role,” he explains.

 “After university I went travelling for a year.
-Just before I was due to fly home, I missed a bus in Brazil and, while killing time, emailed a friend who worked at United to ask if there were any vacancies.
+Just before I was due to fly home, I missed a bus in Brazil and, while killing time, emailed a friend who worked at Manchester United FC to ask if there were any vacancies.
 One had arisen that day on the club website, I was directed towards it and had the interview the day after I landed back in Manchester.
 That was in July 2003 and I’ve been at the club ever since which, bar part-time stints at off licences and, ahem, a tailor, constitutes my entire working life.”

 Bartram explains that his main duties as features editor include the planning, commissioning and writing of features across Manchester United’s various media platforms, while also providing matchday coverage for the club’s website.